infinum/frontend-handbook/Angular/Angular guidelines and best practices/Assets caching.md

 JS and CSS chunks that are linked to from the `index.html` file are fingerprinted and because of that they can be cached indefinitely.
 If we create a new application build, the `index.html` file will be re-validated and the client will load new chunks.

-**Rule #2**: Cache fingerprinted JS and CSS files with a long expiration time
+**Rule #2**: Cache fingerprinted JS and CSS files with a long expiration time!

 ## Static assets

 The tricky part with serving Angular applications is caching the static assets files.
 Some frameworks, depending on Webpack configuration and the way that the assets are used, fingerprint all the images and other static assets.
 In Angular, static assets like images and custom fonts are placed in `src/assets/` directory.
-This directory gets copied without any modifications to the final application build directory - `dist/[project-name]assets/`.
+This directory gets copied without any modifications to the final application build directory - `dist/[project-name]/assets/`.

 The files from `assets/` directory do not get fingerprinted.
-Because of this, it is important to set up correct caching mechanism for serving these files or else the client might be using stale files.
+Because of this, it is important to set up the correct caching mechanism for serving these files or else the client might be using stale files.
 There are two solutions:

 1. Well, add fingerprinting to these files!
 2. Utilize transfer protocol caching mechanism